Bandar Tun Razak LRT station: Location

-The station's inclusion of a sole entrance towards Bandar Tun Razak means other areas on the opposing side of the Salak Expressway, such as Kampung Baru Salak Selatan (Salak South New Village) and Desa Petaling (Petaling Countryside) are not directly linked to the Bandar Tun Razak station.
+The station's sole entrance towards Bandar Tun Razak means other areas on the opposing side of the Salak Expressway, such as Kampung Baru Salak Selatan in Salak South and Desa Petaling are not directly linked to the LRT station.

 Design

-The Bandar Tun Razak station was built on sloped terrain, designed with a single subsurface ticket area towards Bandar Tun Razak and a platform level below.
-The station has similar designs with Sri Petaling station.
-The platform level consists of two side platforms along two tracks for trains traveling in opposite direction, whilst the ticket area's floorspace acts as a crossing between the tracks for access onto both platforms.
-Both levels are only linked via stairways and escalators, rendering the station unfriendly to disabled users.
+The Bandar Tun Razak station was built on a sloped terrain, designed with a single subsurface ticket area and concourse facing Bandar Tun Razak and a platform level below.
+The station has a similar design to the Sri Petaling LRT station.
+The platform level consists of two side platforms along two tracks for trains travelling in opposite directions, while the concourse floorspace acts as a crossing between the tracks for access onto both platforms.
+Both levels are linked via stairways, escalators and special elevators for the disabled and wheelchairs users.

 The styling of the station is similar to most other stations in the line, featuring curved roofs supported by latticed frames, and white plastered walls and pillars.